 If it becomes evident during the course of processing a permit that the activity also requires a permit under the Water Act, the applicant shall submit a permit application in accordance with the Water Act within a reasonable time limit set by the permit authority.
 Failing that, the pending permit application shall be dismissed.

-Matters referred to above in subsection 1 are processed in accordance with the Water Act, taking into account the provisions laid down in this Act or under it on the contents of permit applications and decisions.
-However, the environmental permit application shall be submitted electronically, and information on the permit application and the decision shall be provided on the authority's website, as laid down in this Act.
+Matters referred to above in subsection 1 are processed in accordance with the Water Act, taking into account the provisions laid down in or under this Act on the content of permit applications and decisions.
+(504/2019)